 However, Angels are among the more popular tribes in Magic the Gathering.
 From a marketing perspective, Wizards clearly felt this was a good card to feature.
 This is Stoic Angel’s first reprint, after all.
 It’s also worth pointing out that foil copies were rising in price, due to demand from EDH players looking to foil out their decks.

 Stoic Angel is actually a very strong card in EDH, since her ability becomes much more relevant in a multiplayer game.
 She’s particularly important in decks with Rafiq of the Many as a Commander.
 By making it very difficult for opponents to keep their creatures untapped, the powerful Soldier Commander can attack undeterred much more often.

 Derevi, Empyrial Tactician decks also make good use of Stoic Angel as Derevi’s ability allows you to untap more often than your opponent’s will be able to.
 Jenara, Asura of War is another Commander that typically plays Stoic Angel alongside, as Jenara is all about stacking up on +1/+1 counters and taking out players with Commander damage.

 In any case, Stoic Angel doesn’t have to tap to attack, since she has vigilance.
 This means that you can easily have two creatures untapped and ready to attack whereas other players will only be able to untap one per turn.
 In Limited, she’s actually quite powerful.
-In 60-card Constructed formats, she’s not nearly as much.
-Still, Stoic Angel is a cool card, just not one worth opening as a rare in a $10 Modern Masters 2017 booster pack.
+In most Constructed formats, she’s not nearly as much.
+Still, Stoic Angel is a cool card, just not one worth opening as a rare in a Modern Masters 2017 booster pack, which were ten dollars each back in early 2017.
 Still, this was a card probably overdue for a reprint.